How to Deal with Holiday Stress After 40

 If you can’t check in with what you perceive from your environment or you can’t deal with what you’re perceiving, you may feel emotionally dysregulated or flooded with energy to flee the situation.

-Beyond holiday stress, understanding how your autonomic nervous system works can be a game changer when it comes to life after 40.
+Beyond holiday stress, understanding your nervous system is a game changer for life after 40

-Stress during the holidays can be even more challenging for women over 40
+Holiday stress can feel more challenging for women over 40

 Emotional regulation is challenging for a variety of reasons for women over 40.
 The amygdala part of the brain, your emotional filter, is full of estrogen receptors.
 It contributes to how you feel and more importantly how you react to the world around you.